-Support (CS) Agency Request Explanation Location Supporters 1/17 DHS Other request for services for the homeless DHS should work closely with HPD to fund much needed housing for the most vulnerable of our residents.
-We ask this request be given the necessary funding and highest priority in the Five Year Plan Community Wide 2/17 NYPL Create a new, or renovate or upgrade an existing public library Provide funding for a ramp or other means of accessibility at the Yorkville Branch Library.
-Yorkville Branch Library 3/17 DPR Other requests for park, building, or access improvements Provide funding to repair, restore, and design the entire Esplanade including the piling on the lower level between 60th and 125th Street, and install belowground infrastructure to expand water access along the entire Esplanade.
-East River Esplanade 4/17 NYPL Create a new, or renovate or upgrade an existing public library Provide funding for rooftop repairs for the East 67th Street Library.
-67th Street Library 5/17 NYPL Create a new, or renovate or upgrade an existing public library Provide funding for new HVAC systems at the 67th Street Branch Library.
-67th Street Branch Library 6/17 NYPL Create a new, or renovate or upgrade an existing public library Providing funding for a new HVAC system at the Webster and Yorkville Branch Libraries.
-Community Wide 7/17 NYPL Create a new, or renovate or upgrade an existing public library Fund exterior rehabilitation of windows and replace where needed at the 96th Street Branch Library.
-Community Wide 8/17 DOT Provide new traffic or pedestrian signals Increase funding for audible accessible crossing signals for intersections in CB8.
-Community Wide
+Priority Agency Request Explanation Location 1/14 DHS Other request for services for the homeless DHS should work closely with HPD to fund much needed housing for the most vulnerable of our residents.
+We ask that this request be given the necessary funding and highest priority in the Five-Year Plan.
+2/14 NYPL Create a new, or renovate or upgrade an existing public library Provide funding for a ramp or other means of accessibility at the Yorkville Branch Library.
+3/14 DPR Other requests for park, building, or access improvements Provide funding to repair, restore, and design the entire Esplanade including the piling on the lower level between 60th and 125th Streets, and install below ground infrastructure to expand water access along the entire Esplanade.
+4/14 NYPL Create a new, or renovate or upgrade an existing public library Providing funding for a new HVAC system at the Webster and Yorkville Branch Libraries.
+5/14 DOT Roadway maintenance (i.e. pothole repair, resurfacing, trench restoration, etc.) Provide Funding to NYC DOT for necessary materials and personnel to repair potholes and repave avenues curb to curb and major crosstown streets more frequently than every 10 years within CD8.
+6/14 DPR Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) Provide funding to redesign and renovate Ruppert as a whole, including the installation of new irrigation to improve and expand planting areas.
+7/14 DPR Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) Provide funding to redesign and renovate John Jay Park as a whole.